DUOLabs333/service/README.txt

 Commands:
 In your service script for each service, you can have different commands.

 Down(command): When 'service stop $NAME' is run, runs command.
-You can run this command multiple times, and when 'service stop $NAME' is run, it will start from the first Down command onwards
+You can run this command multiple times, and when 'service stop $NAME' is run, it will start from the first Down command onwards. command can either be a bash string or Python function

 Loop(command,delay): Run command in a loop with delay seconds between each invocation in the background.